Konstantin Tsiolkovsky: Early life

 Tsiolkovsky spent three years attending a Moscow library, where Russian cosmism proponent Nikolai Fyodorov worked.
 He later came to believe that colonizing space would lead to the perfection of the human species, with immortality and a carefree existence.

-Additionally, inspired by the fiction of Jules Verne, Tsiolkovsky theorized many aspects of space travel and rocket propulsion.
+Inspired by the fiction of Jules Verne, Tsiolkovsky theorized many aspects of space travel and rocket propulsion.
 He is considered the father of spaceflight and the first person to conceive the space elevator, becoming inspired in 1895 by the newly constructed Eiffel Tower in Paris.

 Despite the youth's growing knowledge of physics, his father was concerned that he would not be able to provide for himself financially as an adult and brought him back home at the age of 19 after learning that he was overworking himself and going hungry.
 Afterwards, Tsiolkovsky passed the teacher's exam and went to work at a school in Borovsk near Moscow.
-He also met and married his wife Varvara Sokolova during this time.
+He met and married his wife Varvara Sokolova during this time.
 Despite being stuck in Kaluga, a small town far from major learning centers, Tsiolkovsky managed to make scientific discoveries on his own.

 The first two decades of the 20th century were marred by personal tragedy.
-Tsiolkovsky's son Ignaty committed suicide in 1902, and in 1908 many of his accumulated papers were lost in a flood.
+In 1902, Tsiolkovsky's son Ignaty committed suicide.
+In 1908, many of his accumulated papers were lost in a flood.
 In 1911, his daughter Lyubov was arrested for engaging in revolutionary activities.